smart-fun/XmlToJson/README.md

 ### Forcing a Tag to be a list ###

 In a XML hierarchy, an entry can have children.
 For example, \<books> has 2 entries \<book>.
 In case there is only one book, there is no way to know that Books is a list.
-But you can force it using **Builder.forceListForPath**(String path).
+But you can force it using **Builder.forceList**(String path).

 ```xml
 <?xml version="1.0" encoding="utf-8"?>